benspector3/my-first-website-2.0/README.md

 ## Lesson Steps

 ### TODO 1: Create Another Container div
-First, find the div with the class 'container' in the HTML of your `index.html` file.
+First, find the <main> tag in the HTML of your `index.html` file.
 It should look something like this:
 ```HTML
     <main>
         <div class="sidebar">